 Thank you for your interest in being a Harris County Republican Precinct Chair!
 The role of precinct chair is vital to the continued growth and success of our Party.
 A Precinct Chair is uniquely positioned to be the foremost representative of the Republican Party to voters in your neighborhood.
 You – the Precinct Chair - can become the political leader of your community.

 A precinct chair is expected to serve as an election judge in the precinct, or to recruit someone who can serve.
-The precinct chair also convenes the Republican precinct convention after polls close on the biennial Primary Election day.
+The precinct chair also convenes the Republican precinct convention after the biennial Primary Election.

 Any Republican voter can run for precinct chair in the Republican primary!
+To be a precinct chair, a person must be a registered voter residing in that precinct.
 Republican precinct chairs are elected by Republican primary voters in their precinct every two years.
 And an unopposed precinct chair candidate is elected automatically!

 Between primary elections, vacant precinct chair positions are filled by appointment (see below).